First and Second Order Optimality Conditions for the Control of Fokker-Planck Equations: Introduction

 Optimization problems associated to \eqref{FPintro} belong to the class of {\em bilinear optimal control}.
 This framework has been considered in {\em e.g.} \cite{CasasWachsmuthWachsmuth2018} for elliptic equations.
 On the other hand, the work \cite{AronnaBonnansKroener2018} dealt with infinite dimensional bilinear dynamical systems, but their results do not apply here.

 In this paper we provide first and second order optimality conditions for an optimal control problem associated to \eqref{FPintro}, under quite mild regularity assumptions on the data functions and the spatial domain of the state equation.
-The cost functional is of tracking type and includes a {\em Tikhonov regularizing term} on the control.
+The cost functional is of tracking type and includes a {\em quadratic regularizing term} on the control.
 The control is only time-dependent.
 We obtain our second order necessary and sufficient conditions by application of results proved in \cite{CasasTroeltzsch2012} in an abstract framework.

 Our paper is organized as follows.
-In Section \ref{S2}\fredi, we present the equation, the basic assumptions, show well-posedness and some other properties of the state equation.
+In Section \ref{S2}, we present the equation, the basic assumptions, show well-posedness and some other properties of the state equation.
 The optimal control problem is introduced in Section \ref{S3}, where existence of optimal solution is proved.
 In Section \ref{S4}, we discuss properties of the control-to-state mapping, while Section \ref{S5} presents the adjoint system and first order optimality conditions.
-Finally, Section \ref{S6} is devoted to the second order analysis.
-Our main theorems are contained there.
+Section \ref{S6} is devoted to second order analysis and contains our main theorems.
+Finally, in the Appendix \ref{appendix} we included some proofs of auxiliary results.